konsulting/porter/README.md

 Redis data is stored in `~/.porter/data/redis`.

+## DNS

+ - `porter dns:flush` - flush your local machine's DNS in cases where it's getting a bit confused, saves you looking up the command we hope.

 ## Email

 We have a [MailHog](https://github.com/mailhog/MailHog) container, all emails are routed to this container from PHP when using the `mail()` function.